fabric8io/fabric8/fabric/fabric-examples/fabric-camel-cluster-loadbalancing/readme.md

     cd fabric-examples/fabric-camel-cluster-loadbalancing
     mvn clean install

-# RUNNING ON FUSE ESB 7
+# RUNNING ON FUSE ESB 7 / JBoss Fuse

-The project will deploy fabric camel routes on Fuse ESB 7 instance but you can also install a Fabric distro
+The project will deploy fabric camel routes on Fuse ESB 7 / JBoss Fuse instance but you can also install a Fabric distro

 1) Before you run Fuse ESB 7 you might like to set these environment variables...